analogdevicesinc/adi_3dtof_image_stitching/README.md

 3. The stitched output is then published as ROS messages which can be viewed on the Rviz2 window.
 4. Stitched output can also be saved into a video file by enabling the "enable_video_out" parameter.

-To proceed with the test, first execute these following commands on four (4) different terminals (in sequence) to start image capture in the EVAL-ADTF3175D Modules:
+To proceed with the test, first execute these following commands on four (4) different terminals (in sequence) to start image capture in the EVAL-ADTF3175D:
 :memo:
 >- This is assuming that we are testing a 4-camera setup to get a 278 degrees FOV.
 Reduce the number of terminals accordingly for 2 or 3 camera setup.
 >- Please ensure the below mentioned launch files are available inside the launch folder for the adi_3dtof_adtf31xx code present inside the devices.
 If not please follow the following steps:-